Apologies, but no results were found.

 Geomorphology (introductory, fluvial, coastal), sediment transport mechanics, environmental science.
-Specifically: EESC 222/GEOG 222 Geomorphology; EESC 422/GEOG 422 Fluvial Geomorphology; EESC 436/GEOG 436 Coastal Geomorphology; EESC 434 Sediment Transport Mechanics
+Specifically: EESC 222/GEOG 222 Geomorphology; EESC 422/GEOG 422 Fluvial Geomorphology; EESC 436/GEOG 436 Coastal Geomorphology and EESC 434 Sediment Transport Mechanics.

 I am a process geomorphologist interested in understanding how contemporary processes on Earth’s surface create landforms and landscapes.
 I’m generally intrigued by how the natural world works, ideally absent the influence of people, animals, and vegetation, which tend to complicate things immensely.